-The TCP/IP connection in the user project must use the appropriate function PC blocks.
-Worx has built-in communication function blocks MOBILE CONNECT.
-SMS SEND and SMS RECEIVE implement to communication by sending SMS over the GSM network using the ILC 151 GSM/GPRS controller.
+The TCP/IP connection in the user project must use the appropriate function PC Worx has built-in communication function blocks blocks.
+MOBILE CONNECT, SMS SEND and SMS RECEIVE to implement communication by sending SMS over the GSM network using the ILC 151 GSM/GPRS controller.

-PC Worx has a standard GPRS\CONNECT function block for setting up a GPRS connection with the ILC 151 GSM/GPRS controller.
+PC Worx has a standard GPRS_CONNECT function block for setting up a GPRS connection with the ILC 151 GSM/GPRS controller.
 The TCP/IP blocks allow the transfer of data over a GPRS connection using the TCP/IP protocol.